 Birdwatching in Kenya and Wildlife Tour

 When the word safari is mentioned the general image formed in one's mind will probably be based on a scene from the great plains of East Africa.
-And indeed, Kenya is generally regarded as the home of the safari, where the concept was first pioneered in the mid to late 1800's.
-Things have changed since then, but a Wildlife Safari in Kenya still captures that classic ambiance of comfort in the wilderness, of vast open plains teeming with all manner of wild beast, and it's a must for anyone keen on birdwatching and wildlifeviewing.
+And indeed, Kenya is generally regarded as the home of the safari, where the concept was first pioneered in the mid to late 1800s.
+Things have changed since then, but a Wildlife Safari in Kenya still captures that classic ambience of comfort in the wilderness, of vast open plains teeming with all manner of wild beast, and it's a must for anyone keen on birdwatching and wildlife viewing.

 From there we have the highlight of the experience in the famous Masai Mara, Kenya's prime wildlife reserve and part of the massive Serengeti-Masai Mara ecosystem.
 We have avoided the prime season to avoid peak-season pricing and higher tourist numbers, and while we aren't in the area during the migration, it will still amount to the experience of a lifetime.
 This 'easy birding and wildlife' itinerary aims to deliver a decent bird list and incredible mammal viewing combined with comfortable accommodation and a manageable pace.
 A safari entails a lot of car time, and we use stretched Land-Cruiser game viewers, specially kitted out for photography, with a maximum of five clients and one leader per vehicle to make for the most comfortable experience possible.